facebook/hhvm/CONTRIBUTING.md

 If you want to help but don't know where to start, try fixing some of the [Zend tests that don't pass](hphp/test/zend/bad).
 You can run them with [hphp/test/run](hphp/test/run).
 When they work, move them to [zend/good](hphp/test/zend/good) and send a pull request.

-All the open issues tagged [Zend incompatibility](https://github.com/facebook/hiphop-php/issues?labels=zend+incompatibility&page=1&state=open) are real issues reported by the community in existing PHP code and [frameworks](https://github.com/facebook/hiphop-php/wiki/OSS-PHP-Frameworks-Unit-Testing:-General) that could use some attention.
+All the open issues tagged [PHP5 incompatibility](https://github.com/facebook/hiphop-php/issues?labels=php5+incompatibility&page=1&state=open) are real issues reported by the community in existing PHP code and [frameworks](https://github.com/facebook/hiphop-php/wiki/OSS-PHP-Frameworks-Unit-Testing:-General) that could use some attention.

 ## Submitting Pull Requests